Sudbury, Suffolk, All Saints Church

 Perhaps the most interesting historic feature is the tomb of Thomas Gainsborough's family on the north side of the churchyard.
 The artist himself is not buried here, but in St Anne's church in Kew, London.

-The oldest part of the church is the 14th century chancel, though most of the furnishings are from a restoration in 1882.
+The oldest part of the church is the 14th-century chancel, though most of the furnishings are from a restoration in 1882.
 One exception is the communion table, which dates to the early 17th century.
-The reading desk are Victorian, but incorporate panels from the late medieval rood screen.
+The reading desk is Victorian, but incorporate panels from the late medieval rood screen.